OttHydromet/node-red-umbparser/README.md

 The basic configuration of the node includes:

 * **Name**
+  Name of the device.

 * **Device Address**
+  Device address.

+  >**_NOTE:_** Please note that the address must be entered in hex format

 * **Channels**
-  This channel configuration is a separate configuration, that defines a set of measurement channels to be queried.
+  The channel configuration is a separate configuration, that defines a set of measurement channels to be queried.
+Please refer to the [channel configuration](#channel_configuration) for details.

 * **Interface**
   The node supports UMB communication via IP and Serial interfaces.
 There a two separate sections for the individual configuration parameters